 InnovateFood Challenge 2017

 It is open innovation at its best, giving the students the opportunity to work with real-life company challenges.
-30 students are going to solve and develop the future of food in close collaboration with the Danish food industry in just three days.
-During the challenge, the groups will receive constructive feedback from a coach representing the company that has set the challenge.
-On the last day of the conference, the students will present their case in front of an exclusive panel of international experts, judges and industry professionals.
+30 students working to solve the challenges and develop the future food concepts in close collaboration with the Danish food industry in just three days.
+During the challenge, the groups will receive constructive feedback from a coach representing the case company.
+On the final day the students will present their solutions in front of an exclusive panel of international experts, judges and industry professionals.

 The Recruitment Process

 Mads Kinch Clemmensen, head of the recruitment process and director of Foodjob Nordic explains; “It has been overwhelming to see so much talent joined for this event.
 All the students have been extremely motivated and have applied for this competition as an actual job position.
 We asked them to write a motivated cover letter, and tell us why food innovation is their passion and what they can contribute with in this type of innovation collaboration.”

 The students worked intensely on their cases from Wednesday to Friday morning, where they presented their solution to the judging panel.
 The panel rated the students’ solution on five different criteria: creativity, potential, 360 perspective, strategic fit for the company and implementation.
 After to strong presentations and a thought-through concept, team Tulip/DC Ingredients was announced at the winning team!

 “It has been very interesting to follow the considerations and reflections the students have had on the way in the process – and no doubt that there has been presented some new ideas during the three days.
 I’m very impressed with the students’ approach towards the case and also the many fields they have implicated in the whole project”, says Tina Roed Garza, Senior Manager in International Marketing & Bets in Tulip Food Company.